sagivba/sagiv-barhoom.me/_posts/2023-11-17-Conda_intro_for_the_CSM_group.md

 ```

 #### 3.5 conda init
-Most likely you do not need this on our team
+Most likely you do not need this on our team.

-**Please! don't run it  unless you understand what your are doing.**
+ **<span style="color: red;">Please! don't run it  unless you understand what your are doing.</span>**

 Conda init is a command that facilitates the initialization of Conda for seamless integration with your shell environment.
 By running 'conda init', you enable Conda to set up the necessary configurations within your chosen shell (e.g., bash, zsh) so that Conda commands can be conveniently accessed and utilized directly from the command line.
 This initialization process enhances the user experience by ensuring a smooth and integrated workflow when working with Conda-managed environments and packages.
 ```bash
 conda init --dry-run        # Display what would have been done. conda init <shell-name>     # Initialize Conda for shell interaction.